 The Partnership has deposits with both The Royal Bank of Scotland and Perth and Kinross Council, both of which are on-call with immediate access.
 Therefore, there is no significant risk that the Partnership will be unable to raise finance from these sources to meet its commitments under financial instruments.

 17. AUTHORISATION OF ACCOUNTS

-The Unaudited Annual Accounts were issued on the 13 June 2017.
+The Unaudited Annual Accounts were issued on the 13 June 2017 and the Audited Annual Accounts were authorised for issue on 12 September 2017.